 - Fails to provide details of any accidents or traffic violations

-- Were convicted for a traffic violation
+- Convicted of a traffic violation

-- Were involved in criminal negligence
+- Involved in criminal negligence

-- Is charged with a hit and run
+- Charged with a hit and run

-- Has too many at-fault claims
+- Too many at-fault claims

 Your car insurance provider can use one or all of these reasons for canceling your policy.

-It is better to be honest during the application process and risk denial so you can keep looking.
+It is better, to be honest during the application process and risk denial so you can keep looking.
 If you are not providing the information they require or are dishonest, the results will be much worse.

 Right to Appeal